postmanlabs/labs-docs/src/pages/docs/monitoring-your-api/uptime-monitors.md

     > If you selected the **Follow redirects** option when configuring the monitor, 3xx status codes are not considered as downtime.

-* **Unknown:** (Gray) Postman cannot determine the status of the URL because the monitor is paused or for some other unexpected reason.
+* **Unknown:** (Gray) Postman cannot determine the status of the URL because the monitor is paused, because the monitor did not exist during the displayed time period, or for some other unexpected reason.

 Select the binoculars icon <img alt="Binoculars icon" src="https://assets.postman.com/postman-docs/icon-uptime-binoculars.jpg" width="16px" style="vertical-align:middle;margin-bottom:5px"> to view a summary for all regions, or select the globe icon <img alt="Globe icon" src="https://assets.postman.com/postman-docs/icon-uptime-globe.jpg" width="16px" style="vertical-align:middle;margin-bottom:5px"> to view data for each region separately.